Brantford students face ‘disciplinary action’ for racist, homophobic Instagram post

 The board says the teens “are not a collective that represented any team, club or organization from Assumption College School.”

-According to board’s behavioural policy, the students involved could face suspension or expulsion.
+According to the board’s behavioural policy, the students involved could face suspension or expulsion.

 “The Brant Haldimand Norfolk Catholic District School Board promotes a safe and inclusive Catholic learning environment for all,” said Director of Education, Mike McDonald.